Bernard Griffin: Biography

 Griffin was created Cardinal-Priest of San Gregorio Magno al Celio by Pius XII in the consistory of 18 February 1946.
 At age 46, he was the youngest cardinal to be appointed at the ceremony, to which he wore the tailored cappa magna of his deceased predecessor cardinal, Arthur Hinsley.
 He acted as papal legate to the centennial celebration of the restoration of the Catholic hierarchy in England in 1950.

 As cardinal, Griffin took a keen interest in the rebuilding of post-war Britain arguing especially for the provision of Catholic schools.
 He was seen by some as liberal in areas of social principles.
 He also supported Sir William Beveridge.

 Griffin upheld the doctrine of the perpetual virginity of Mary, and was once a president on the Council of Christians and Jews.

 Griffin died from a heart attack in New Polzeath, at age 57, and was buried at Westminster Cathedral.

 His coat of arms is blazoned Gules issuant from a barrulet enarched in base a sweet william plant in pale Or supported by a Saint Bernard dog dexter and a griffin wings addorsed sinister Or, thus representing his full name.

 On the 22 October 1960, Bernard's twin brother, Basil, laid the foundation stone of Cardinal Griffin Catholic College in Cannock, Staffordshire.

 Assessment

-Adrian Hastings, an historian of English Catholicism, considered Griffin to be "the least important Archbishop of Westminster of the century, a nice, hard-working non-entity", and another English Catholic writer, Peter Stanford, in his book on Cardinal Hume, calls Griffin "an obscure but talented provincial auxiliary."
+Adrian Hastings, an historian of English Christianity, considered Griffin "the least important archbishop of Westminster of the century, a nice, hard-working nonentity".
+In his history of Cardinal Hume and modern English Catholicism, Peter Stanford described Griffin as "an obscure but talented provincial auxiliary".